rowdenw/rowdenw.github.io/_posts/2021-03-14-Grown-Up-Thinking.md

 ~ Gregory Bateson[^1]

 Major problems in the world--[nuclear war](https://80000hours.org/problem-profiles/nuclear-security/), [climate change](https://80000hours.org/problem-profiles/climate-change/), [pandemics](https://80000hours.org/problem-profiles/global-catastrophic-biological-risks/), [artificial intelligence](https://80000hours.org/problem-profiles/positively-shaping-artificial-intelligence/), biotechnology, etc.--means that we have a nonzero [probability of self-annihilation]({% post_url 2021-01-26-Estimate-Galactic-ETI %}).
-How can we learn to think in ways that better understand foreign relations between nuclear powers, climatic systems, ecosystems, intelligent decision-making systems, etc.?
+How can we learn to think in ways that better understand?:

+* foreign relations between nuclear powers,
+* climatic systems,
+* ecosystems,
+* intelligent decision-making systems,
+* etc.

 Herb Koplowitz notes:

 > Barry Commoner (quoted in M. Bateson, 1972) and G. Bateson (1972) refer to the inability of adults, scientists, and laymen alike to understand cyclical, patterned phenomena such as interpersonal relationships and a variety of biological processes because they attempt to understand cause-and-effect patterns as linear.[^2]